 Verb tense There are three basic tenses.
 Because there are so many irregular verbs in English, tense can be complex.

-The past the presentthe future
+The pastthe presentthe future

-regular playedplayplaywill play has playedplaysshould play
+regular playedplaywill play has playedplaysshould play

-irregular went
+irregular wentgowill go

+has gonegoesshould go

 NOTE: The future and the past tenses often use auxiliary verbs.

 Infinitives